rust-lang/blog.rust-lang.org/_posts/2015-04-10-Fearless-Concurrency.md

 Rust's take is that:

-1. Shared-state concurrency is a fundamental programming style, needed for systems code, for maximal performance, and for implementing other styles of concurrency.
+1. Shared-state concurrency is nevertheless a fundamental programming style, needed for systems code, for maximal performance, and for implementing other styles of concurrency.

 2. The problem is really about *accidentally* shared state.

-Rust aims to give you the tools to conquer shared-state concurrency directly.
+Rust aims to give you the tools to conquer shared-state concurrency directly, whether you're using locking or lock-free techniques.

 In Rust, threads are "isolated" from each other automatically, due to ownership.
 Writes can only happen when the thread has mutable access,